 Find Time to Exercise

-According to a study that was conducted by The National Institute for Occupational Safety and Health, virtually 69% of truckers were found to be obese.
+According to a study by The National Institute for Occupational Safety and Health, 69% of truckers were obese on the body mass index scale.
+Exercise is one of the key ways that truck drivers can avoid health issues.
 By exercising for at least 15 minutes per day, you will be able to successfully prevent becoming a statistic.

 Squeeze in a cardio work out and get your blood flowing.
 Go on a walk or a run when you can or download a fitness app and set aside a few minutes out of your day to complete a cardio routine.
 It will give you a chance to stretch your legs and it will also breathe strength into your heart and lungs over time.